Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Uncertainty Calibration for Propensity Estimation

 where the star superscript means the optimal prediction and the tilde means the calibrated IPS estimator. $R^{o}$ is the observed rating matrix $R^{o}=\{r_{ui}, o_{ui}=1\}$.
-The second term and third corresponds to the bias term and variance term respectively. \end{theorem}
+The second term and third corresponds to the bias term and variance term respectively. \end{theorem} \begin{proof} Following the generalization bounds of the IPS and DR scoring models in \cite{schnabel2016recommendations,wang2019doubly}, we replace the propensity error with the calibrated one $\tilde{\nabla}$ and get the generalization bound of the calibrated IPS model. \end{proof} Theorem~\ref{theorem:generalization-bound} reveals the bias-variance tradeoff in the real-world performance of the calibrated inverse propensity score estimator.
+A smaller bias results from reduced propensity bias.

-We merely assume that the calibrated IPS has a lower estimation error and the calibration loss.
-Moreover, the IPS predictions are generally overestimated.
-With this two assumptions in mind, we have the following corollary.
+{Based theorem 2, better recommendation results come from only lower propensity estimation error but also Expected Calibration Error (ECE).
+Therein, lower ECE is the main goal of our uncertainty calibration algorithm since IPS predictions are generally overestimated.
+Therefore, with these two assumptions, we derive the following corollary.}

-\begin{corollary} Compared with the inverse propensity scoring estimator, the prediction error bound of the calibrated doubly robust estimator has a smaller bias and has a upper bound that is propotional to $\text{ECE}$:
+\begin{corollary} Compared with the inverse propensity score estimator, the prediction error bound of the calibrated doubly robust estimator has a smaller bias and has a upper bound that is proportional to $\text{ECE}$:

-where $n$ is the number of the bins for ECE. \end{corollary}
+where $n$ is the number of the bins for ECE. \end{corollary} \begin{proof} The calibrated propensity has a lower bias so the bias term of the calibrated IPS is reduced:

-This corollary reveals the bias-variance tradeoff of the real application performance of the calibrated inverse propensity scoring estimator.
-The smaller bias is due to the reduced propensity bias.
-The smaller propensity estimation error and the ECE induce better recommendation results.